DasariMahendra/Mini-Project1-Thomas-Travels/README.md

 • RetriveCountOfDriver (ArrayList<Driver>,String) : This method will  category of driver and an arraylist of driver as input and search for an category and returns the count of drivers.

- • retriveDriver (ArrayList<Driver>,String) : This method will  category of driver and an arraylist of driver as input and search for an category. and drivers who are belonging to that category should be return as a array list.
+ • RetriveDriver (ArrayList<Driver>,String) : This method will  category of driver and an arraylist of driver as input and search for an category. and drivers who are belonging to that category should be return as a array list.

  • RetriveMaximumDistanceTravelledDriver (ArrayList<Driver>) : This method will return the driver who traveled maximum distance